This Event is Ranked By:

 Junior Girls (U19) - Top 8 advance to match-play

-Number of players qualifying for match play may decrease based on tournament entries per division.
-Final number of match play seeds will be announced 14 days prior to the tournament.
+Number of players qualifying for match play may increase or decrease based on tournament entries per division.
+Final number of match play seeds will be announced 7 days prior to the tournament.

 Juniors can earn exemptions into the PING Canadian Junior Match Play Championship by the following methods: